Lab 02 - Functions, While loops, and File I/O

 • .readlines() - returns a list of strings where each string is a line.
 Newlines and tabs are explicitly shown in each string.

 Remember, since these are methods, these follow the format of <file>.read().
-The differences between methods and functions will become more apparent in the classes lecture.
+The differences between methods and functions will become more apparent in the Classes lectures later in the semester.

 Writing to a File